sizeru/process-pruner/README.md

 Kill all processes that have been running for more than [num] seconds.

 In order for a process to be killed.
-It must be one of the blacklisted commands and cannot have been ran by one of the whitelisted users.
+It must be one of the blacklisted commands and must not have been ran by one of the whitelisted users.

 FLAGS: